Yukina Shuto

-Yukina Shuto (首藤 志奈, Shutō Yukina) is a Japanese voice actress and singer from Ōita Prefecture is affiliated with Raccoon Dog.
+Yukina Shuto (首藤 志奈, Shutō Yukina) is a Japanese voice actress and singer from Ōita Prefecture affiliated with Raccoon Dog.
 She is known for voicing Haru Urara in Umamusume: Pretty Derby, Shizuku Hyōdō in Idoly Pride, Orphia in Seirei Gensouki: Spirit Chronicles, Mahiru Mizuhara in World's End Harem, and Shirayuki Himeji in Liar, Liar.

 Biography

 Yukina Shuto, a native of Ōita Prefecture, was born on 19 December and educated at Pro-Fit Voice Actor Training School.
 In 2014, while studying as a third-year high school student, she was one of the nineteen domestic winners of the voice acting category at the 3rd Seiyū Damashī contest.

-In October 2017, she was cast as Haru Urara in the Uma Musume Pretty Derby franchise.
+In October 2017, she was cast as Haru Urara in the Umamusume: Pretty Derby franchise.
 She reprised her role in the franchise's anime adaptation and video game.
 She was also part of the Yukina Shutō Birthday Special (首藤志奈生誕特別, Shutō Yukina Seitan Tokubetsu), which took place at Kochi Racecourse on 19 December 2021.

 In December 2019, she was cast as Shizuku Hyōdō in the Idoly Pride multimedia project.
 She reprised her role in the project's 2021 anime and mobile game.
 In November 2020, she was cast as Orphia in Seirei Gensouki: Spirit Chronicles.
 In March 2021, she was cast as Mahiru Mizuhara in World's End Harem.
 In 2022, Shuto was one of thirty-four voice actors who moved from Pro Fit to Raccoon Dog, Nobuhiko Okamoto's talent agency.
 In November 2022, she was cast as Shirayuki Himeji in Liar, Liar.

 In anime, she has had minor roles in Idolish7: Second Beat!, number24, Aikatsu Planet!, and Tokyo Revengers.
 In video games, she has voiced Bluegill in Azur Lane, Himena Aika in Magia Record, iDoll Sun in Goddess of Victory: Nikke, and Panette in Fire Emblem Engage.

 She is a member of the seiyū unit Prima Porta.

 She is a skilled violinist and is a calligraphy tokudaisei.